RutvikC/tmpfs_rust/README.md

-# Implementing ramFS in Rust using FUSE
+# Implementing tmpFS in Rust using FUSE